titon/db/docs/query.md

 $query->fields(['username' => 'foo']); // update or insert
 ```

 Set the table to query.
-Defaults to the model table.
+Defaults to the table name.

 ```php
 $query->from('users');